Learn what a copywriter does and why every business needs one to make their marketing stand out.

 Some copywriters will offer writing for any type of business and any type of media.
 Others will specialise.

 They may specialise by industry.
-For example, I specialise in Home Improvement because that’s the industry I spent 20 years working in – others may specialise in Health Care or Financial Services.
+For example, I like working with coaches – others may specialise in Health Care or Financial Services.

 Then there are copywriters who specialise by the media they write for.
 For example, some may only offer website copywriting or blog copywriting.
 Some specialise in social media.

 And finally, you will find copywriters that specialise by industry and media.
 Take a look at my services as an example.

 Do I need a copywriter who works in my area?